manoj153/esp-idf-template/README.md

 - The ```Kconfig``` file located inside **components** directory responsible to allow add our own custom set of configuration options and the value types in the list

-The working structure of the file as below <br />
+The working structure of the file as below: <br />

 CONFIG \<menu name> ,  \<data_type>, \<the value name>, \<data range INTEGER>, \<default_val>, \<help_prompt>, \<promp_message>
 ```